Skip to main content

 • Step 2: Calculate net carbs from nutritional information table.

-• Step 3: Evaluate against a conservative net carb daily limit (or better, your personal net carb daily limit)
+• Step 3: Evaluate against a conservative net carb snack limit (or better, your personal net carb limit via the AXIS Nutrition app)

 Step 1: Screen Out Hidden Net Carbs

-Hidden net carbs behave like net carbs but cannot be counted so they are the first thing you should check for.
-This article will help clarify how to spot them.
-If they are an ingredient in your snack of choice pick another snack.
-It won't be keto-friendly for you.
+Hidden net carbs behave like net carbs but cannot be counted accurately.
+So they are the first thing you should check for in the ingredients list on the item's packaging.

 With that in mind, we can now focus on net carbs.
 What they are and how to find them on food packaging.
 Once you master this, shopping for keto-friendly snacks or foods will be that much easier.

-Step 2: Identify and Calculate Net Carbs in Europe
+Step 2: Identify and Calculate Net Carbs Per Serving in Europe

-When checking your packaged food and snacks you can tell the number of net carbs by checking the Nutritional Information section.
+When checking your packaged food and snacks, you can find the number of net carbs per serving by checking the Nutritional Information section.
 It is usually located on the back of your packaged item.

 The Information provided here applies only to European food labels as USA labels are structured differently.
 So keep that in mind when going through the steps below.